The Sutherland Difference

 We recruit diverse attorneys by participating in on-campus interviews at schools with significant numbers of students from underrepresented backgrounds and at various job fairs including the Southeastern Minority Job Fair and the Vault MCCA Legal Diversity Career Fair.
 We also recruit at the National LGBT Bar Association's Lavender Law Conference.
 We participate in the Leadership Council on Legal Diversity 1L Program and various 1L programs sponsored by clients where we take on first-year law students of color as a regular participant in our summer associate program.
 In addition, our Sutherland Scholars program has afforded us an opportunity to meet students of color heading to law school and to remain in contact with them during their law school careers.

 Awards and Recognition

-For the third year in a row, Sutherland was given the “Gold Standard” recognition by the Women in Law Empowerment Forum (WILEF).
-WILEF is the premier forum for women in law firms with more than 200 lawyers practicing in the United States.
+For the fifth year in a row, Sutherland was given the “Gold Standard” recognition by the Women in Law Empowerment Forum (WILEF).
+WILEF is the premier forum for women in law firms with more than 300 lawyers practicing in the United States.

 Sutherland Junior College (SJC) is a college preparatory program the firm developed in 2006 to mentor students at Bell Multicultural High School in Washington DC.
 SJC is Sutherland’s way of participating in the DC Schools Partnership initiative of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.
-With more than 600 students from approximately 30 countries around the world, Bell students face a number of challenges: the vast majority live below the poverty line, most are not native English speakers and many have arrived in the United States within the last few years.
 Through SJC, Sutherland seeks to help the students apply to and be admitted to four-year colleges or universities.